Pentest Chronicles

 Brute-force attack During the analysis of the Diffie–Hellman protocol implementation, it was noticed that it is prone to a brute-force attack.
 The mobile application generates a secret value b (in red) that is 4 bytes long (it should be at least 16 bytes long).
 This secret value is used to calculate B = pow(g, b) mod p.
 Since the attacker knows B, g and p, it is possible to iterate through all possible values of the b (only pow(2, 32) = 4 294 967 296 possible values) and check if any of them produce the expected B value.
 If so, the secret value b is found.
 The attacker can then use it to calculate the encryption key = pow(A, b) mod p.

+It is also important to note that if the server generates a weak secret value, the protocol also becomes vulnerable to brute-force attacks.
 Summary It is important to remember to not implement a custom, proprietary encryption protocol, as it is a difficult task prone to mistakes that can compromise the security of the solution.
 Instead, it is advised to use widely adopted, proven secure solutions, such as WebSocket Secure (WSS), which can be used to transport the current RPC messages.